ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Worked on Todo List app which contained features such as add new todo, edit, delete and completed work.

 **Thoughts:** Very beneficial and a lot of thinking involved today and helped in developing confidence to a high.
 Really looking forward for more.

+### Day 11: May 17th, 2020

+**Today's Progress**: Completed the todo list app with styling and started with understanding the Yahtzee-app starter code.

+**Thoughts:** The todo List app involved a lot of JS and React logic and was a great practice exercise.
+The Yahtzee app has a lots of nested components into one another and is a bit complex and the starter code took a lot of time to understand.